 What happens when your water breaks?

 This is a question I get a lot over on Instagram in my weekly story questions!
-So much so, that I put together a little highlight all about water breaking for your reference.
-But let’s dig into what exactly happens you’re your water breaks and what you can expect here, too.
+Let’s dig into what exactly happens you’re your water breaks and what you can expect here, too.

 So, sometimes your water will break BEFORE contractions start, sometimes it will break during labor, and then sometimes your provider may break it artificially if you are in labor and your contractions have slowed down (as a way to speed them up).